Backtorrents/Backtorrents/README.md

 - 👋 Hi, I’m Linsay@Backtorrents

 - 👀 I’m interested in two major aspects of data:
-        - combining data science & analytics with strategy and finance to solve business and social problem;
+        1. Combining data science & analytics with strategy and finance to solve business and social problem;
-        - utilizing data to generate insights to understand the world better and build automations / optimizations to free human's time for innovation
+        2. Utilizing data to generate insights to understand the world better and build automations / optimizations to free human's time for innovation

 - 🌱 I’m currently learning at the University of Chicago in the Master of Science in Analytics program for data science